nosas/blog/deep_learning_python/ch2/article.md

 Step 2 and 3 are a handful of tensor operations and basic mathematics.
 Step 4, however, is the most difficult part.
 We will cover the high-level details of step 4 in the following *gradient descent* and *backpropagation* sections.

+### Gradient: The derivative of tensor operations

+> NOTE: Assumptions
+>
+> This section assumes that you are familiar with [tensor operations](#tensor-operations) and the concept of derivatives in calculus.

+The concept of derivation can be applied to any function, as long as the surfaces they describe are continuous and smooth.
+For example, the tensor operations used in our model - such as `relu`, `dot`, addition, etc. - are all continuous and smooth.

+The derivative of a tensor operation (or tensor function) is called a gradient.
+The gradient of a tensor function represents the *curvature* of the multidimensional surface described by the function.

+**Gradients characterize how the output of the function varies when its input parameters vary.**

 ### Gradient descent